 Summary of how to complain

-The table below outlines who will deal with complaints and how to make them.
+The table below outlines who will deal with complaints and how you can make them.
 For full details of how we deal with complaints, please read our Complaints Policy.

 |The Police and Crime Commissioner